 A goal might be to hold a weekly project meeting with the key members of your team or to organise and run a continuous test programme throughout the project.

-The acronym SMART has a number of slightly different variations, which can be used to provide a more comprehensive definition for goal setting:
+The acronym SMART has several slightly different variations, which can be used to provide a more comprehensive definition of goal setting:

 S - specific, significant, stretching

 A - agreed upon, attainable, achievable, acceptable, action-oriented